stefant29/SmartForm/README.md

 # SmartForm
-is a small application which aims to help sellers to perform simpler and faster taks.
+is a small application which aims to help sellers to perform various taks in a simpler and faster way.